tale-toul/OCP4baremetalIPI/README.md

 Chassis Power is off
 ```

-### Add firewall rules to allow the VMs to access the vbmcd service.
+### Add firewall rules to allow the Vs to access the vbmcd service.

 These rules are created in the physical host:
 ```